hacker3983/pyrit-installer/README.md

 # sources.list
 mousepad /etc/apt/sources.list
-copy this and paste this the mousepad editor
+copy this and paste this the mousepad editor and save it
 ```
 deb http://ftp.debian.org/debian/ stretch main contrib non-free
 ```